panda3d/panda3d-docs/programming/terrain/index.rst

    regenerated.
 This is to prevent lagging when the focal point moves.
 For smaller terrains, however, you might not need such extensive terrain calculations, and use the HeightfieldTesselator instead.
+-  The :class:`.ShaderTerrainMesh`.
+This algorithm relies on a shader to deform the terrain on the GPU, making it more efficient at the expense of requiring newer hardware.
+A usage example for this class is included in the sample programs.

 The GeoMipTerrain also provides a way to generate terrain bruteforce, that means without LOD and at full quality.